 Make a donation to support our future leaders—UArts students.

 Our students and alumni work tirelessly to follow their passions, which often means serving their communities and making a positive impact on our city, our nation and the world.
 Consider supporting our students to ensure they can continue their education during times of crisis by making a gift to UArts Cares.
-296 grants have been issued in the last two months alone.

 Faculty: create an anti-racist learning environment.

-The Center For Teaching and Learning’s DEI Teaching Resources & Strategies Portal page has many resources to support faculty in creating an equitable learning experience for all UArts students, including online training, a DEI syllabus rubric, suggested anti-racism reading, and more.
+The Center For Teaching and Learning’s DEI Teaching Resources & Strategies Portal page has many resources to support faculty in creating an equitable learning experience for all UArts students, including online training, a DEI syllabus rubric, suggested anti-racism reading and more.